The academic units of the University of Arkansas include the following colleges, schools and military departments:

 The opportunities presently available at the University of Arkansas, Fayetteville, at in-state rates to residents of Southern states through the Academic Common Market are listed in the column to the right.

-Academic Common Market Programs at the University of Arkansas
+Academic Common Market Programs at the U of A

 Professional Licensure Disclosure Policy